 In March 2004 I was 25 years old.
 With not a care in the world, no particular place to be and zero commitments to speak of, I packed up a rucksack and headed off to India.
 The future lay sparkling and I thought it would last forever.

 ‘‘I was thinking of going to Panjim’’ I said, slurping on a fruit shake, ‘‘you know, just to mix things up, I’m getting a bit twitchy’’.
 We’d been in the Goan village of Benaulim for around ten days; maybe longer, I’d lost count.
-It had been the ultimate chill out, just what the doctor ordered, but now I’d finished my book, swam as much as I could swim and put away enough sleep for a lifetime.
-I had to get out for a night or two, enjoy a change of scenery; I needed to do something.
+It had been the ultimate chill out, just what the doctor ordered.
+But now I’d finished my book, swam as much as I could swim and put away enough sleep for a lifetime.
+I had to get away for a night or two, enjoy a change of scenery; I needed to do something.

 We were picking out a table at the local beach bar when I spotted a blonde girl with her head in a book, a glass of beer and a plate of calamari set before her.
 She was reading Donna Tartt’s The Secret History, the very novel I’d finished myself just a day or two before. ‘‘Brilliant isn’t it?’’
 I exclaimed.
 And that’s how I met Lisa.

-The journey to Goa’s capital took a merciful ninety-minutes, by far the shortest bus trip I’d undertaken throughout my travels.
-Along the way Lisa told me her story, how she was on a gap year before uni; that she’d been pretty much ‘‘packed off’’ to India by her encouraging father. ‘‘He said it would be good for me!’’ she laughed, ‘‘and I guess it has’’.
-Before landing in Goa she’d been to Mumbai, Delhi and the Himalayan town of Shimla.
-As we closed in our destination, I wondered how Panjim would compare and it dawned on me I had no idea what there was to see and do.
+The journey to Goa’s capital took a merciful ninety-minutes, by far the shortest bus trip I’d undertaken throughout my Indian travels.
+Along the way Lisa told me her story: how she was on a gap year before uni, that she’d been pretty much ‘‘packed off’’ to India by her encouraging father. ‘‘He said it would be good for me!’’ she laughed, ‘‘and I guess it has’’.
+Before landing in Goa Lisa had been to Mumbai, Delhi and the Himalayan town of Shimla.
+As we closed in our destination, I wondered how Panjim would compare and it suddenly dawned on me that I had no idea what there was to see and do.
 I’d done zero research, so the first order of business was to find a place to stay!

 There was an indecisive moment at reception when the man asked us whether we wanted two rooms or one, a twin or a double?
 After a brief consultation we decided it would be cost effective to share a room, opting for the double.
 It was only then that a little voice inside my head questioned where things might be heading.

-By the time we got back to the hotel we were armed with a bottle of gin and a pack of playing cards, which we put to immediate use as we settled down for the night.
+By the time we got back to the hotel we were armed with a bottle of gin and a pack of playing cards, which we put to immediate use.
 Still reeling from the boat debacle, there was plenty of laughter and joshing, though the atmosphere swiftly descended into acute awkwardness once bedtime came.
-Having scrambled under the blankets in our PJs, we somewhat comically stationed ourselves at opposite ends of the bed, a continent-sized gulf between us like some kind of invisible demilitarized zone.
-Lying there for a bit in an uncomfortable silence, one of us finally cracked a joke and we were back to laughing like loons.
+Having scrambled under the blankets in our PJs, we somewhat comically stationed ourselves at opposite ends of the bed, a continent-sized gulf between us, an invisible demilitarized zone.
+Lying there for a bit in an uncomfortable silence, one of us finally cracked a joke and we were back to laughing.
 Resuming our chatter, the atmosphere became much more relaxed as we shuffled towards each other, the night moving towards its inevitable outcome.

-Breaking for lunch at a European style café, I did a bit of Lonely Planet reading and we made plans to visit the nearby town of Vagator where there was a colossal night market.
-Overhearing our discussion, we got chatting to Phil, an Englishman who adored markets and wanted to know where it was. ‘‘Sorry, I didn’t want to impose on your romantic lunch’’ he said earnestly and Lisa and I found ourselves sniggering again. ‘‘You’re not imposing and this is not romantic’’ she countered. ‘‘I see’’ he said, removing his Indiana Jones hat and running a hand through a thick head of bushy hair.
+Breaking for lunch at a café, I did a bit of Lonely Planet reading and we made plans to visit the nearby town of Vagator where there was a colossal night market.
+Overhearing our discussion, we got chatting to Phil, an Englishman who was curious about the market and wanted to know more. ‘‘Sorry, I didn’t want to impose on your romantic lunch’’ he said earnestly and Lisa and I found ourselves sniggering again. ‘‘You’re not imposing and this is not romantic’’ she countered. ‘‘I see’’ he said, removing his Indiana Jones hat and running a hand through his bushy hair.

-With a devious sense of humor and an eccentricity that meant you never quite knew what he was gonna say, Phil turned out to be great company.
-A nature enthusiast with a talent for picturing flowers and plants, he’d been travelling around India for an extended break following a recent divorce, ‘‘Yup, it’s all about finding myself’’ he drawled sarcastically. ‘‘Maybe you can find yourself at Vagator Night Market?’’ quipped Lisa, ‘‘fancy coming?’’ ‘‘Sure thing T.C.!!!’’ he squealed in his best Benny the Ball impression, one of many Top Cat references he’d produce during our time together.
+With a devious sense of humor and an eccentricity that meant you never quite knew what he was gonna say next, Phil turned out to be great company.
+He was a nature enthusiast with a talent for photographing flowers and plants.
+Luckily for him India had enough of those to keep him occupied for several months, an extended break he’d treated himself to following his recent divorce. ‘‘Yup, it’s all about finding myself’’ he drawled sarcastically. ‘‘Maybe you can find yourself at Vagator Night Market’’ quipped Lisa, ‘‘fancy coming?’’ ‘‘Sure thing T.C.!’’ he squealed, in his best Benny the Ball impression.
+It was the first of many Top Cat references Phil would knock out during our time together.

 ‘‘Did you hear that bloody racket last night?’’ said Phil the next morning as we presided over our second Jolly feast. ‘‘Funny, I didn’t think anyone else was staying here’’.
 With our best poker faces Lisa and I offered no comment and happily Phil had no more to say on the matter, though I couldn’t help but notice a self-satisfied smirk on his face as he crunched his cereal.